NICMx/rdap-server/demo-download.md

 A sample demonstration of a Red Dog server; a standalone Tomcat binary packaged with Red Dog and an embedded ([H2-based](http://www.h2database.com/html/main.html)) database populated with dummy data.
 The only requirement is Java 8 or superior.

 Unzip it and run it with `java -jar demo.jar`.
-Documentation at [Red Dog Demo Server](demo-server.html)
+Find more documentation at [Red Dog Demo Server](demo-server.html).

 - **Bold** marks the most recommended version(s).
 - Normal font signals recommended fallback versions in case the previous option fails you [bug reports welcomed](https://github.com/NICMx/rdap-server/issues).